aibaba-ai/aibaba-ai/docs/docs/integrations/providers/marqo.md

 # Marqo

-This page covers how to use the Marqo ecosystem within LangChain.
+This page covers how to use the Marqo ecosystem within AI Agents Force.

 ### **What is Marqo?**